 And now, for a something totally different!
 It doesn’t get any sweeter than “Delovely”, one of the bubbly Broadway duets (and love songs) from the musical Anything Goes.
 It’s super easy to sing — not to mention, flat-out adorable.
 When it comes to musical theatre duets for a male and female, this is one of the classics.

 Want to break your listeners’ hearts?
 This duet, which is from the Broadway musical The Secret Garden, will do the trick.
-When it happens in the show, the ghost of a young wife and mother is finally able to see and talk to her (live) husband.
-It’s a heartbreaking and beautiful moment, and this gorgeous duet is just brimming with emotion.
-It doesn’t require much staging, but if you can really use the lyrics and bring the love and longing, you can leave the audience near tears.
+When it happens in the show, the ghost of a young wife and mother is finally able to speak to her (living) husband.
+It’s a heartbreaking and beautiful moment, and this gorgeous duet is overflowing with emotion.

-We’ll be honest — this is one of those Broadway duets that’s designed to showcase a legit soprano.
-The tenor part has some nice notes, but it’s the woman that really shines.
-At the end, the male and female voices come together in some absolutely stunning harmonies.
-Get your high voice in shape for this one before the last night, because it requires a bit of vocal gymnastics that will be brutal if you’re not ready and warm.
+This is one of those Broadway duets that’s designed specifically to showcase a legit soprano.
+(The tenor part has some nice notes, but it’s the woman that really shines.)
+Get your high voice in shape; the soprano line requires some vocal gymnastics that will be brutal if you’re not ready and warm.
+At the end, the male and female voices come together in glorious harmonies.

 5. A Duet for Disney Lovers: “I See the Light”

 Okay, so this duet isn’t technically a musical theater duet for a man and a woman, but it’s beautiful nonetheless.
-Don’t write it off just because it was first sung by cartoons.
-Or because it’s Mandy Moore.
-(We know.)
-With its simple piano accompaniment and lovely melody, this song is a joy to sing and listen to.
+With its simple piano accompaniment and lovely melody, this song is an all-around joy.
+(We also love it with two tenors.)

-We were skeptical too, but turns out, this is one of the Broadway duets that’s huge crowd pleaser — even when you’re singing for die-hard theater purists.
+“I See the Light” is one of those Broadway-ish duets that’s huge crowd pleaser — even when you’re singing for die-hard theater purists.
 In fact, if you don’t announce that it’s from the Disney musical Tangled, we’re willing to bet most of your audience won’t even realize.